-Now, there is often ease adding to certain areas of patterns where stress can occur – this is to stop the garment from ripping when we put them under that stress.
+There is often ease added to certain areas of patterns where stress can occur – this is to stop the garment from ripping when we put them under that stress.
 The trouser legs have a touch of ease added.
 So, this needs to be born in mind when you are walking your patterns!

-If you aren’t so sure about walking your patterns – lack of space can limit this if you only have a small desk to work at like myself currently – then you can use the edge of your tape measure to check the seam measurements.
+If you aren’t so sure about walking your patterns – lack of space can limit this if you only have a small desk to work on – then you can use the edge of your tape measure to check the seam measurements.

-You would do this for every seam that needs to be trued up and note down the measurements next to that seam.
-Again, don’t forget to add any ease that might be on one of the seams.
+You will need to true like this for every seam that needs to be trued and note down the measurements next to that seam.
+Again, don’t forget to factor in any ease that might be added to any of the seams.

 Truing Up Draped Patterns

-- Most importantly is marking in both the straight grain line and the crossgrain too before the draped fabric is taken of the model / dress stand.
+One of the most important steps when it comes to truing your draping is to mark in both the straight grain line and the crossgrain before the draped fabric is taken of the model / dress stand.

 Seams That Need A Little Ease

-That’s it.
-See, truing patterns is not as complicated as it sounded last week right?
-If you have any other questions, don’t forget to hit me up with them in the comments below, or via email.
-You know I always reply!
+Remember, it really isn’t as complicated as it sounds but if you do have any other questions, don’t forget to hit me up with them in the comments below!